Les Rois thaumaturges: Summary

-As for England, Bloch shows how the oil utilized for anointing ceremonies was purportedly bestowed upon Thomas Becket by the Virgin Mary herself.
+As for England, Bloch shows how the oil used for anointing ceremonies was purportedly bestowed upon Thomas Becket by the Virgin Mary herself.
 The adoption of this oil in coronation rituals was inaugurated with the crowning of Henry IV of England.

 Bloch finally expands his examination to encompass non-Christian miraculous elements.

 In Chapter IV, Bloch examines the links between Saint Marcoul and the belief in the royal miracle in France.
-After a series disasters, the monks of the priory of Corbeny, which housed the remains of the saint, sent his relics on tour, but it wasn't until the end of the 13th century that the saint began to cure scrofula - by virtue of an approximate pun (Mar/mal: evil; coul/cou : neck), but the saint's popularity as a healer came later (16th-17th centuries) as did the pilgrimages to Corbeny, where he was invoked to cure scrofula.
+After a series disasters, the monks of the priory of Corbeny, which housed the remains of the saint, sent his relics on tour, but it wasn't until the end of the 13th century that the saint began to cure scrofula – by virtue of an approximate pun (Mar/mal: evil; coul/cou : neck), but the saint's popularity as a healer came later (16th–17th centuries) as did the pilgrimages to Corbeny, where he was invoked to cure scrofula.

 John II of France was probably the first king to make a pilgrimage to Corbeny.
 Then, in 1484, the king cured scrofula in Corbeny before leaving again.
 From Louis XIV onwards, it was the reliquary that was carried from Corbeny to Reims on the occasion of coronations.
 The king went to meet the scrofula sufferers in the park of the Basilica of Saint-Remi in Reims.
 The idea was born that it was the saint who granted the king his healing powers.
 Bloch concludes with a few pages on the belief that seventh-born sons (without interruption of daughters) were healers, like the king.

 Belief in the royal miracle reached its peak between 1500 and the period of religious unrest.
 From the time of Mary Tudor onwards the alms coin (an angel) became a talisman and was as much in demand as cramp rings.
 Michael Servetus, Lucilio Vanini and others tried to deny the existence of a healing miracle, to no avail.
 Religious reformers began to speak out against what they saw as idolatrous practices.
 There was a controversy between Nicholas Ridley and Bishop Stephen Gardiner.
 Under Elizabeth I, the cramp ring ceremony ceased, but the Queen continued to treat scrofula sufferers.
 Scepticism grew, and the miraculous power of kings had to be defended : William Tooker, A Treatise on Charisma sive Donum Sanationis (1597).
 Propaganda in favour of healing power also emerged in France: André du Laurens (Discours des escrouelles divise en deux livres) and an engraving by Pierre Firens, Henri IV of France touching for scrofula.